Initiatives for Environment

 JHR has established the following governance structure to address climate-related risks and opportunities.

-For an overview of the responsible persons and the ESG Promotion Committee above, please refer to "Sustainability Promotion System" within ESG Initiatives.
+For an overview of the responsible persons and the ESG Promotion Committee above, please refer to "Sustainability Promotion System" within Sustainability Management.

 In order to examine the impact of climate-related risks and opportunities on the JHR's business, strategy and financial plan, we conducted scenario analysis using the 4℃ and 1.5℃ scenarios.
 In the scenario analysis, we refer to the Fifth Assessment Report published by the IPCC (Intergovernmental Panel on Climate Change of the United Nations) and World Energy Outlook 2020 published by the IEA (International Energy Agency) to analyze the impact on JHR's business by measures such as Japanese government's "Carbon Neutral Declaration" in mind for the transition of the social economy to decarbonization and the increasingly serious and frequent occurrence of natural disasters due to the progress of climate change.